The New Bremen Town Musicians

-The New Bremen Town Musicians (Новые бременские) is a 2000 Russian animated film.
-Sequel to the films The Bremen Town Musicians and On the Trail of the Bremen Town Musicians.
+The New Bremen Town Musicians (Новые бременские) is a 2000 Russian animated film and a sequel to the films The Bremen Town Musicians and On the Trail of the Bremen Town Musicians.
 None of the cast from the first two films reprised their roles.

 Plot

 A son was born to Troubadour and the Princess who has already grown up, the King became poor, and the Chieftain, along with the bandits, has reformed and retrained into a banker who owns the bank "Byaki-Buki" and lives in a comfortable manner.
-And although the Chieftain got rich, she still wants moreher ultimate desire is power.
+Although the Chieftain got rich, she still wants more - her ultimate desire is power.
 The Detective collects "compromising evidence" on the King and shows photos to the Chieftain depicting a lonely impoverished crying ruler.
-She comes to the palace of the King (whom everyone has forgotten) and invites him to marry her, assuring that she will provide him with money.
-But the King has not yet lost pride and refuses.
+She comes to the palace of the King (whom everyone has forgotten) and invites him to marry her, assuring that she will provide him with money, but the King has not yet lost pride and refuses.
 Then the Chieftain returns to the bank where she has a plan to kidnap the junior Troubadour.
 For this she calls the Genius Detective, and he goes in search of the young Troubadour.

 Troubadour Jr. is studying at the Music Academy and does not know about his origin.
-The Donkey, the Dog, the Cat, and the Rooster try to teach him "classical music," but Troubadour Jr. dreams of "singing rock'n'roll" (although this criticism is puzzling, because the music that the quartet performs is in fact this).
+The Donkey, the Dog, the Cat, and the Rooster try to teach him "classical music", but Troubadour Jr. dreams of "singing rock'n'roll" (although this criticism is puzzling, because the music that the quartet performs is in fact this).
 After offending the academicians, he remains alone and begins to dream of adventure.
 Immediately in front of him appears the Detective and reveals the secret of his origin.
 Then he suggests to Troubadour Jr. to go to the grandfather King, to which Troubadour Jr. agrees.
 After meeting with him, the King cheers up and throws a ball in honor of the heir.
 During the ball, three robbers of the Chieftain, clad in servant costumes, catch Troubadour Jr., after lulling everyone with a tarragon containing sleeping aid.
 Together with the Detective, they deliver him to the bank and lock him in a safe.
 In the palace they leave a note from Chieftain: "Either marry me tomorrow or say goodbye to your grandson!".
 The king immediately raises his entire guard and makes charge against the bank "Byaki-Buki".
-Together with the guards, the Bremen musicians also go to attack.
-But when they approach the bank, they are met by the Syllabus, who is an expert on martial arts.
+Together with the guards, the Bremen musicians also go to attack, but when they approach the bank, they are met by the Syllabus, who is an expert on martial arts.
 After the defeat, the musicians decide to develop a new plan.
 The Princess comes up with one and everyone agrees with her.
 The King sends a telegram to the Chieftain with the consent.